Computer-Science-Innovators/CTFProblems/README.md

 ## Cover all the bases

-It seems my friend Joe won&#39;t stop sending cryptic messages and he keeps mumbling something about base 64.
+It seems my friend Rahul won&#39;t stop sending cryptic messages and he keeps mumbling something about base 64.
 Quick!
 We need to figure out what he is trying to say before he loses his mind... `Y3Npe2Jhc2ViYWxsfQ==`

 ## I spy with my little eye…